 During operation the heat sink of the servo amplifier may reach temperatures above 80°C (176°F).
+Risk of minor burns!
 Before touching the device, check the temperature and wait until it has cooled down below 40°C (104°F).